OBarronCS/pwnbox/README.md

 ## Create WSL image from the container
 We can extract the root filesystem from the image and use it as a WSL distro!

-If you already have the `.tar` file, you can skip to step 2.
+You can head to the [releases page](https://github.com/OBarronCS/pwnbox/releases) to grab the files and skip straight to step 2 (the file name ends in `tar.gz`).
+To build and extract the filesystem locally, start at step 1.

 ```powershell
 # Step 1 - extract the root filesystem